President Trump finally made a briefing room appearance. Sort of.

 "Thank you, Mister President," Sanders said to the screen when the taped message concluded.
 The display prompted a range of reactions from briefing watchers.

-As president, Trump has not appeared in the briefing room to take questions from journalists, something his predecessors did from time to time during their tenures.
+As president, Trump has not appeared in the briefing room to take questions from journalists, something his predecessors did from time to time.

-Trump has been known to entertain questions from a small pool of reporters away at photo opportunities and other events, but has avoided some traditional exchanges with the White House press corps — including bucking the precedent of an end of year press conference to close out 2017.
+Trump has been known to entertain questions from a small pool of reporters at photo opportunities and other events, but has avoided more traditional exchanges with the White House press corps — including bucking precedent by not holding an end-of-year news conference last month.